TaylanUB/scheme-bytestructures/README.md

 descriptor of the field at which it arrived.

-Note that while the ref-helper receives contents of a descriptor, it is expected to return an actual descriptor; as a special-case, if it returns the same object it received, then it is taken to mean the descriptor to which that content object belongs; this is to satisfy possible use-cases where a ref-helper wants to recurse on the same descriptor.
+Note that while the ref-helper receives contents of a descriptor, it is expected to return an actual descriptor.
+This means it cannot just return the same object to induce recursion on the same descriptor.
+This limitation is unlikely to ever cause problems.

 The `bytevector-ref-proc` must be a ternary procedure that takes a bytevector, an offset, and the descriptor contents; returning a